allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 For example, Dataflow wants you to provide a standard Python package.
 And it doesn't use libraries that are installed on Composer.

-**Third**, for regular deployments you need automation tool.
+**Third**, for regular deployments, you need an automation tool.
-A tool, that can checkout the code from your VSC and upload it on Composer.
+A tool, that can check out the code from your VSC and upload it on Composer.

 **Fourth**, when you develop a workflow on a local machine, you just want to run it fast and see what happened, not schedule it.
 So you don't need Airflow at all on a local machine.
-On the other hand, sometimes you need to replicate production environment, for example to debug or E2E tests.
-In that case you need to replicate Airflow in that version which is currently used by Composer.
+On the other hand, sometimes you need to replicate a production environment, for example, to debug or E2E tests.
+In that case, you need to replicate Airflow in that version which is currently used by Composer.
 Additional work for you.

 **BigFlows solves all these problems.**
-It is a smart build and deploy tool for Big Data processing.
+It is a smart build and deploy tool for big data processing.
 BigFlow treats Airflow as a scheduling platform and Docker (Kubernetes) as a deployment platform.
 This architecture and [workflow](https://github.com/allegro/bigflow/blob/master/docs/workflow-and-job.md) abstraction **decouples** your code from Airflow and in fact from most infrastructural APIs.
 What's important, BigFlow runs your workflows in stable, dockerized environment, without compromising rapid development on a local machine (which is build-less by default).
-Thanks to dockerization, you can easily replicate production environment wherever you need.
+Thanks to dockerization, you can easily replicate a production environment wherever you need.

-All project level actions like are executed via BigFlow [command line](https://github.com/allegro/bigflow/blob/master/docs/cli.md)
+All project-level actions like are executed via the BigFlow [command line](https://github.com/allegro/bigflow/blob/master/docs/cli.md)
 (see
 [run](https://github.com/allegro/bigflow/blob/master/docs/cli.md#running-workflows),
 [build](https://github.com/allegro/bigflow/blob/master/docs/cli.md#building-airflow-dags), and
 [deploy](https://github.com/allegro/bigflow/blob/master/docs/cli.md#deploying-to-gcp)).
 Thanks to that, the whole development lifecycle can be easily automated on CI/CD servers.

-Shortly speaking, BigFlow takes care about infrastructure of your project and lets you focus on processing logic.
+Shortly speaking, BigFlow handles the infrastructure of your projects and lets you focus on your core job, which is data processing logic.

 ## Status